clinical-meteor/cookbook/cookbook/refactoring.process.md

 ## Refactoring Process
 The following is a brief outline of the process of refactoring.
 If you're an experienced programmer, this will be second-nature to you already.
-But it's useful to write them down sometimes so people can refer to them, particularly during design discussions.

 If you're only recently finding yourself writting larger programs that need refactoring, I hope this little reference gives you an overview of what refactoring feels like.

 #### A)  meteor create helloWorld